She is presently in the news allegedly meddling with the internal affairs of the powerful “Iglesia Ni Cristo” church.

 - Philippine Quality Service Award of Excellence (2009)

 - Sumagang Award for Outstanding Achievements in Government

 - Raul S. Roco Award for Public Service Excellence (2009)

 - Urban Poor Person of the Year Award (2008)

 Despite the objections and protests of the Iglesia Ni Cristo, a substantial number of people are urging her to continue the investigation into the alleged abductions of ministers of the said powerful church.

-Leila De Lima is a bonafide member of the ruling Liberal party where the incumbent President belong.
+Leila De Lima is a bonafide member of the ruling Liberal party where the incumbent President belongs.
 She is being rumored to be prepping for a senatorial bid but has repeatedly said she has no plans for 2016 yet.
-She said she is still awaiting for invitation from the ruling Liberal Party to join next year’selections.
+She said she is still waiting for an invitation from the ruling Liberal Party to join next year’s elections.

 On July 28, 2018, Liberal International will present the foremost human rights award to Senator Leila De Lima in the Philippines.

 More than 60 prominent liberal politicians from 30 countries have signed a statement calling for the senator’s immediate release from prison and the dropping of fabricated charges against her.